Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 There is something called the Common European Framework of References for Languages (CEFR).
 The so-called CEFR levels indicate a person’s proficiency with a language.
 I assume my audience possesses a B-level language proficiency when writing technical articles.

-Check out CEFR common reference levels on Wikipedia (external link, opens in the same browser tab) for more information.
+For more information, check out CEFR common reference levels on Wikipedia (external link, opens in the same browser tab).

 Popular writing tools often provide spellchecking; use them!
 For example, I rely heavily on Ulysses and Grammarly when writing blog articles and Interglot when translating between Dutch and English.
 (No paid endorsements here)